I struggle with thought contamination.

 I got back to the hotel, the students looked at me for a brief moment, the kind of look you get if you had briefly popped out to the shops and returned.
 Nothing special and that is just what I needed.

-The relief I felt on the flight back was amazing.
+The relief I felt on the flight back was amazing, but I know that it’s a cycle that will keep repeating.